Frequently Asked Questions

 Question: How long to keep them on puppy food?

-Answer: Here at Johnson House Bullies we keep our puppies on puppy formula until they are around 13 to 15 months.
+Answer: Here at Johnson House Bullies we keep our puppies on puppy formula until they are around 1 year old.

 Socialization is one of the most important things you can do for your growing puppy if your goal is to have a well-behaved adult dog that you can take in public situations.
 Below is some information that also came from la-spca.org website.
 "Pair treats with all exposures to make positive associations, and make sure to bank several of these for each experience.
 If your puppy seems frightened and won’t take treats, you should lessen the intensity of the situation until he is comfortable and taking treats again.
 This might mean giving him some distance if needed, or removing him from the situation temporarily.